Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC

 To mitigate contamination from known gamma-ray sources, we mask them in the HAWC data by setting the $J$-factor in the corresponding pixels to zero.
 The Galactic Plane is masked with a $\pm1^{\circ}$ band, effectively removing sources with spectral index $<2.5$ or coincident with $>3\sigma$ hotspots.
 The only known source outside this band, V4641 Sagittarius \cite{alfaro2024ultra}, is masked separately.
 The size of these masks are conservative, with sizes larger than HAWC’s angular resolution at this declination.

-\emph{\textbf{Results.---}} No significant excess was found in the probed mass range (1~TeV--10~PeV).
+\emph{\textbf{Results.---}} In Figure \ref{fig:ts}, we show the best-fit $\Delta$TS for each annihilation channel, assuming an Einasto density profile (see Appendix~\ref{app:bur} for NFW and Burkert).
+No significant excess was found in the probed mass range (1~TeV--10~PeV).
 Therefore, upper limits on $\langle \sigma v \rangle$ were placed at the 95\% CL (see details in Appendix~\ref{app:ul}).

-In Figure~\ref{fig:braziltautau}, we show the upper limit on $\langle \sigma v \rangle$ at the 95\% CL for the three channels assuming the Einasto density profile.
+We also show in Figure \ref{fig:ts} the upper limit on $\langle \sigma v \rangle$ at the 95\% CL for the three channels assuming the Einasto density profile.
 The mean expected upper limit is also shown along with the 68\% and 95\% containment bands, which are obtained from 300 Poisson realizations of the background (more details in Appendix~\ref{app:el}).
 In all three cases, the limits deviate from expectations only within the 95\% confidence band.
 This suggests that the deviations are driven purely by Poisson fluctuations rather than an unaccounted source or a mischaracterization of the background.